Golden Gate to Ancient Rus'. VI

 Information sources:

-1. Texts, tasks and illustrations from the textbook and workbook
+1. Texts, assignments and illustrations from the textbook and workbook

-for the 3rd grade The world around "My Fatherland"
+for 3rd grade The world around us “My Fatherland”

-2. Tasks from the Guidelines for the teacher on the course
+2. Assignments from the Guidelines for teachers for the course

-the world around for the 3rd grade E.V.
+the surrounding world for 3rd grade E.V.
 Sizova, D.D.
 Danilov,

 3. Images from http://images.yandex.ru

-One of the oldest architectural monuments of Kievan Rus is the well-known Golden Gate in the capital of Ukraine, the city of Kyiv.
-Their construction dates back to the "golden era" of Yaroslav the Wise - during this period, Kievan Rus was at the zenith of its power.
+One of the oldest architectural monuments of Kievan Rus is the well-known Golden Gate in the capital of Ukraine, Kyiv.
+Their construction dates back to the “golden era” of Yaroslav the Wise - during this period Kievan Rus was at the zenith of its power.

 Initially, the Golden Gate was built as part of a defensive structure that was supposed to protect Kyiv from enemy attacks.
-Over time, the boundaries of the city were pushed back, the gates were destroyed, and soon lost their defensive function.
-The exact date of construction by the thief is called 1037, just when the construction of protective ramparts around the city walls and the famous Kyiv Cathedral of St. Sophia was completed.
+Over time, the city's borders moved back, the gates were destroyed, and soon lost their defensive function.
+The exact date of construction is given by the thief as 1037, just when the construction of protective ramparts around the city walls and the famous Kyiv Cathedral of Hagia Sophia was completed.

 The Golden Gate is one of the oldest cultural monuments that has survived to this day.
-It is not in vain that it is included in the list of the most valuable cultural monuments of UNESCO, because this building is an example of ancient Russian architecture, built in an adapted Byzantine style.
+It is not for nothing that it is included in the list of the most valuable cultural monuments of UNESCO, because this building serves as an example of ancient Russian architecture, built in an adapted Byzantine style.

 As already mentioned, these gates were built during the time of Yaroslav, in the same period as the Hagia Sophia.
 Since then, they did not suffer serious destruction until 1240, when the horde of Batu Khan broke into Kyiv and destroyed the city.
-The Golden Gate was destroyed almost to the very foundation.
+The Golden Gate was destroyed almost to its very foundation.
 Historians have drawn this conclusion from the notes and sketches of European travelers.
-Their first name is “Southern”, as they were located on the southern wall of the city of Kyiv.
-In general, many gates led to the ancient Russian capital from different sides, the main of them were Lyadsky, Southern (Golden) and Lvov.
+Their first name was “Southern”, since they were located on the southern wall of the city of Kyiv.
+In general, many gates led to the ancient Russian capital from different sides, the main ones were Lyadsky, Southern (Golden) and Lviv.

 The Golden Gate was originally made of stone.
-The building was made according to the technological process of hybrid masonry, known to her in Antiquity.
-The procedure involved the laying of stones, interspersed with layers of plinth for leveling.
+The construction was made according to the technological process of hybrid masonry, known in Antiquity.
+The procedure involved laying stones, interspersed with layers of plinth for leveling.
 This distinctive feature of the masonry is noticeable in the texture of the walls.

-The Golden Gate was intended to be a part of the defensive structure of the central gates of Kyiv.
-They were a three-dimensional arch, above which was the Church of the Annunciation, and below - a battlefield.
+The Golden Gate was intended to be a component of the defensive building, the central gate of Kyiv.
+They were a voluminous arch, above which was the Church of the Annunciation, and below was a battle platform.
 Every visitor saw that Kyiv is a city of Christians.
-This work of architectural art amazed the inhabitants of the city and wanderers, and it was supposed to inspire horror and fear in its enemies with its majesty.
-They were also a kind of Arc de Triomphe - through them princes with squads returning from a military campaign entered the city.
+This work of architectural art amazed the inhabitants of the city and wanderers, and was supposed to instill horror and fear in its enemies with its majesty.
+They were also similar to the Arc de Triomphe - through them princes with their squads returning from a military campaign also entered the city.

 Restoration work on the Golden Gate began in 1832.
 Now they no longer perform a defensive function, but become a national historical monument, a monument of ancient architecture and military art.
-Further research by archaeologists and the restoration of the historical monument continued at the beginning of the 20th century.
-In 1970, it was decided to build a pavilion over the gates, which would save them from further natural destruction.
+Further research by archaeologists and restoration of the historical monument continued at the beginning of the 20th century.
+In 1970, it was decided to build a pavilion over the gate, which would protect it from further natural destruction.

-To date, the Golden Gate in Kyiv is a cultural and historical museum.
-Those who visit this museum will be shown the internal structure of the Golden Gate, introduced to historical monuments and exhibits of Ancient Rus', told about the city of Kiev, its history, and about the building itself in a historical context.
+Today, the Golden Gate in Kyiv is a cultural and historical museum.
+Those who visit this museum will be shown the internal structure of the Golden Gate, introduced to historical monuments and exhibits of Ancient Rus', told about the city of Kyiv, its history, and about the structure itself in a historical context.

-Also, from the guides, you will definitely hear a legend related to the events in Kyiv in 1240.
-In this year, Batu Khan gathered a huge horde and attacked Rus'.
-Kyiv did not give up longer than all other cities.
-According to legend, the most skillful of the Kiev archers, 18-year-old Mikhailik, seeing how Batu was taking lunch with his entourage on Vyshgorodskaya Gora during the siege of Kiev, shot him in the arm with a note tied to it demanding to immediately lift the siege from the city.
-Frightened and angry, Batu demanded that the besieged give him a young man, and the frightened residents of the city, in turn, submitted.
-Mikhailik addressed the residents with a speech in which he said that if he had remained in the city, the Tatars would not have taken him forever.
+Also from the guides you will definitely hear a legend related to the events in Kyiv in 1240.
+This year, Batu Khan gathered a huge horde and attacked Rus'.
+Kyiv did not give up longer than any other city.
+According to legend, the most skilled of the Kyiv archers, 18-year-old Mikhailik, saw Batu taking lunch with his entourage on Vyshgorod Mountain during the siege of Kiev, and shot him in the hand with a note tied to it demanding that the siege on the city be lifted immediately.
+Frightened and angry, Batu demanded that the besieged hand over the young man to him, and the frightened residents of the city, in turn, submitted.
+Mikhailik addressed the residents with a speech in which he said that if he had stayed in the city, the Tatars would not have taken it forever.

-The guides will offer you to climb to the entrance platform in front of the Church of the Annunciation.
-From there it opens a magnificent view of the surroundings - the historical part of the city of Kyiv.
+The guides will invite you to go up to the entrance platform in front of the Annunciation Church.
+From there it offers a magnificent view of the surrounding area - the historical part of the city of Kyiv.

-Children: - In! (shows who is in what mood)
+Children: - Wow! (show who is in what mood)

 There are red leaves in front of you.
 Write: what are you afraid of, what worries you.
-Pin these papers to the board.
+Attach these leaves to the board.

-And on yellow - what do you expect from the lesson.
+And in yellow - what do you expect from the lesson.

-Now join hands, close your eyes and feel each other.
+Now hold hands, close your eyes and feel each other.
 You are together, you are a team!
-Open your eyes, smile, wish each other good luck, tune in to the working mood and ... good luck!
+Open your eyes, smile, wish each other good luck, get into a working mood and... good luck!

 Preparation for work at the main stage.

-What is the topic of our today's lesson?
+What is the topic of our lesson today?
 Read.(slide 1)

 Do you understand the topic?
-What questions would you like to ask the author?
+What questions do you want to ask the author?
 (Why were gates needed in Ancient Rus'?
 Did they exist?
 Were they really golden?)

 Let's try to answer the first question: